Drug Shortage Active

 ZANOSAR is currently in shortage.
 Reason: Available.
 This may impact manufacturing, supply chain, and quality hiring at the manufacturer.

-As a legacy product approaching LOE with minimal current market presence, the brand team is likely small and focused on maintaining existing patient relationships rather than growth initiatives.
+As a 40+ year-old product approaching loss of exclusivity, the brand team is likely focused on lifecycle management and defending market share against generics rather than growth initiatives.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.